Laurenx618/Data-Science-S23/challenges/c08-structures-assignment.md

     ## # A tibble: 1 × 3
     ##   pof_lo pof_est pof_hi
     ##    <dbl>   <dbl>  <dbl>
-    ## 1 0.0178  0.0186 0.0195
+    ## 1 0.0172  0.0181 0.0189

 - Assuming your scopus is the probability of failure `POF` defined above, does your estimate exhibit real variability, induced variability, or both?
-  - The estimation exhibits a combination of real and induced variability.
-The real variability comes from the variation of strength in the generated training data, while the induced variability comes from the size of the Monte Carlo sampling method.
+  - The estimation exhibits induced variability which comes from the sampling size of the Monte Carlo method.
 - Does this confidence interval imply that `POF < 0.03`?
   - Yes, because the higher value is 0.0198, which is much smaller than 0.03.
 This implies that the estimation of POF would generally lie in